-This is an interesting and a bit different tour which combines history, culture and traditions with a nice walk of about 4 hours to reach the small village of Manakamana and lot of fun activities, like rafting and canyoning at the River Fun Beach Resort.
-An Unforgettable, Unique Tour with Time in Nepal which will give you a wonderful time in the Land of god and goddesses.
+This is an interesting and a bit different tour that combines history, culture, and traditions with a nice walk of about 4 hours to reach the small village of Manakamana and a lot of fun activities, like rafting and canyoning at the River Fun Beach Resort.
+An Unforgettable, Unique Tour with Time in Nepal which will give you a wonderful time in the Land of gods and goddesses.

 Duration of the tour – 8 nights/9 days

-Highlights – Bandipur, the living museum of Newari Culture, Gorka , the ancestral hometown of the Nepal’s royal family, mesmerizing landscape and Himalayan sightseeing and Manakamana Temple, one of the most popular Tantric goddess Temple in Nepal
+Bandipur, the living museum of Newari Culture, Gorkha, the ancestral hometown of the Nepal’s royal family, mesmerizing landscape and Himalayan sightseeing, and Manakamana Temple, one of the most popular Tantric goddess temples in Nepal.